-Net assets are classified into three components - invested in capital assets, net of related debt; restricted; and unrestricted.
+Net Position is classified into three components - Net Investment in Capital Assets, Restricted Net Position, and Unrestricted Net Position.
 These classifications are defined as follows:

-- Invested in capital assets, net of related debt This component of net assets consists of capital assets, including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.
+- Net Investment in Capital Assets This component of Net Position consists of capital assets, including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.
 If there are significant unspent related debt proceeds at year-end, the portion of the debt attributable to the unspent proceeds are not included in the calculation of invested capital assets, net of related debt.
-Rather, that portion of the debt is included in the same net asset component as the unspent proceeds. - Restricted This component of net assets consists of constraints placed on net asset use through external constraints imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation. - Unrestricted net assets This component of net assets consists of net assets that do not meet the definition of "restricted" or "invested in capital assets, net of related debt."
+Rather, that portion of the debt is included in the same net asset component as the unspent proceeds. - Restricted Position- This component of Net Position consists of constraints placed on net asset use through external constraints imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation. - Unrestricted Net Position This component of Net Position consists of Net Position that do not meet the definition of "restricted" or "invested in capital assets, net of related debt,"

-D. Use of Restricted/Unrestricted Net Assets
+D. Use of Restricted/Unrestricted Net Position

-Net assets are reported as restricted when constraints placed on net asset use are either externally imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or imposed by law through enabling legislation.
+Net Position are reported as restricted when constraints placed on net asset use are either externally imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or imposed by law through enabling legislation.